-Students, in consultation with their Major Professor, should submit an annual review portfolio to their Supervisory Committee by October 1 of each calendar year at least two weeks before the annual review is scheduled.
+Students, in consultation with their Major Professor, should submit an annual review portfolio to their Supervisory Committee by October 1 of each calendar year or at least two weeks before the annual review is scheduled.
 The portfolio should include the following:

 - Summary and evaluation of the past year's activities.
-The statement should include the student's self-assessment of their progress towards their degree, work they have done to address feedback from the previous year's annual review, and their plan (i.e., activities and improvement plan) for the following year. - 2.
-Updated PhD Program of Study Worksheet with suggested plan of study. - 3.
-Previous annual review letters written by the Major Professor. - 4.
-Updated CV. - 5.
-If available, students should also provide copies of any presentations, or papers published, delivered, or submitted for publication or review. - 6.
-Other items deemed important by the student or the Supervisory Committee to demonstrate the student's progress or goals.
+The statement should include the student's self-assessment of their progress towards their degree, work they have done to address feedback from the previous year's annual review, and their plan (i.e., activities and improvement plan) for the following year. - Updated Ph.D.
+Program of Study Worksheet (including courses taken and subsequent plan of coursework; progress on other deliverables - e.g., completion of preliminary exam, prospectus defense, publishable paper requirement, and job talk). - 3.
+Previous annual review letters written by the Major Professor - 4.
+Updated CV (please work with your advisor to make sure this is in a recommended format) - 5.
+Link to Online Portfolio of Materials: Create and maintain an online portfolio (e.g., on Dropbox, SharePoint, or OneDrive) of other documents that can demonstrate your progress in your program (e.g., if available, students should also provide copies of any presentations or papers delivered, submitted for publication, or published).
+Update this portfolio every year.